ChaoticTrials/ModMeta/docs/1.20.x/config/dimensions.md

 Here you can set if the nether should generate as in a normal world.
 This will ignore the configured [structures](structures.md#generating-structures) and [features](structures.md#generating-features).

+You can also set a structure for a nether portal.
+This is a `.nbt` or `.snbt` file within the directory `config/skyblockbuilder/templates` and must contain at least one nether portal block.
+This will be generated whenever no nether portal was found in the nether, so be careful with valuable content - users can destroy the portal and re-generate this template over and over again.

 ## The End
 Here you can set if the end should generate as in a normal world.
 This will ignore the configured [structures](structures.md#generating-structures) and [features](structures.md#generating-features).
 Additionally, you